-This will build HTML files for the document subsections, along with a table of contents for use by InfoCenter, as described in Section 2.4, and place them in a subdirectory under /doc/html">www.artisynth\HOME>/doc/html.
+This will build HTML files for the document subsections, along with a table of contents for use by InfoCenter, as described in Section 2.4, and place them in a subdirectory under <ARTISYNTH_HOME>/doc/html.
 The table of contents file is an XML file and will generally have the name <document>Toc.xml, where <document> is the base name of the source document.

-To build single or sectioned HTML files for all the documentation, you can run the commands make pdf within that document's source directory.
-This will build a PDF file, as described in Section 2.5, and copy it into the directory <artisynth\HOME>/doc/pdf.
+To build single or sectioned HTML files for all the documentation, you can run the commands from within the documentation root directory <ARTISYNTH_HOME>/doc.